2024-1-60-278-crypto/CSE207-Section-3-ANTU-GROUP-4-Member1/README.md

 ## Overview

 >E-Commerce is becoming an integral part of daily life, with platforms like Amazon and Alibaba leading the market.
-This project implements a bare-bones **E-Commerce Order Processing System** in C, designed to manage customers, products, and orders efficiently using fundamental data structures.
+This project implements a bare-bones **E-Commerce Order Processing System** in C, designed to manage customers, products, and orders efficiently using various data structures.

 ---